-The approximately 83,200 students who attend New York City's charter schools come from all backgrounds and ethnicities, and include a higher percentage of Hispanic or African American students than traditional New York City district schools.
-Last year, there were 94% Hispanic or African American students in New York City's charter schools, compared with 67% in traditional district schools.
+The approximately 114,000 students who attend New York City's charter schools come from all backgrounds and ethnicities, and include a higher percentage of Hispanic or African American students than traditional New York City district schools.
+In the 2017-18 school year, there are more than 90% Hispanic or African American students in New York City's charter schools.
 This is in part because charter schools are mostly located in areas in which a large number of Latino and African American students live.

 Do charter schools charge tuition?

 Do charter schools have any religious affiliations?

 Do charter schools have to take students who are English Language Learners?